morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

     Volume/Issue                               0 non-null float64
     filename                                   538 non-null object
     geonamesid                                 0 non-null float64
-    dtypes: float64(34), int64(2), object(25)
+    dtypes: float64(34), int64(2), object(24)
-    memory usage: 256.5+ KB
+    memory usage: 252.3+ KB

 #### Get rid of empty columns

 Many of these columns are empty, so we will exclude them.

-We will use the inplace attribute to apply this change to the dataframe we are currently working with.
+Use the inplace attribute to apply this change to the dataframe we are currently working with.

 Then check the columns again; our data is now more manageable.